HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

            enableStagingCleanupHeartbeats
            findStagingMismatchHeartbeatIntervalTimeInMinutes
            ```
-- Performing Resync is not supported for Two-way staging (A scenario where 2 environments being publisher and subscriber for each other).
+- Performing a resync is not supported for two-way staging (for example, a scenario where two environments are each other's publisher and subscriber.